 Mental Health in America: Where Are We Now?

 Good afternoon Chairman Hatch, Ranking Member Wyden and Members of the Committee.
-My name is Linda Rosenberg and I’m the President and CEO of the National Council for Behavioral Health.
+My name is Linda Rosenberg and I’m the President and CEO of the National Council for Mental Wellbeing.
 I’m honored to be here with my distinguished colleagues.

 There is attention to mental illnesses and addictions … everywhere we look.